 Plant-based products: stay (once and for all) away from dairy names

-Food business operators selling plant-based products in the EU as ‘tofu butter’ or accompanied by other terms like ‘milk’ or ‘cheese’ may be facing potential legal actions after the EU Court of Justice ruled that only products containing milk and milk products of animal origin can be marketed with these terms.
-The use of dairy terms has been regulated for a long time at EU level.
-The relevant rules are now embedded in Regulation 1308/2013 on common market organization in agricultural products (CMO Regulation).
+The use of dairy terms has been regulated for a long time at the EU level.
+The relevant rules are now embedded in Regulation 1308/2013 regarding common market organisation for agricultural products (CMO Regulation).

 Lost in translation

-In addition, the present ruling of the EU Court of Justice creates in our view a new interpretation issue.
-The reasoning of the Court was indeed adopted despite recital 3 of the Commission Decision 2010/791 which states that the names of the products included in the list according to their traditional use in the various languages of the EU should be usable in all Member States provided that they comply with the EU legislation on food information to consumers.
+In addition, the European Court of Justice’s ruling creates a new interpretation issue.
+The reasoning of the court was adopted despite recital 3 of the Commission Decision 2010/791, which states that the names of products included in the list should be usable in all member states – provided they comply with EU legislation on food information to consumers.

-This therefore raises the question whether the use of such names – untranslated – in other Member States will be compliant with Regulation 1169/2011 on food information to consumers.
+This therefore raises the question whether the use of such names – untranslated – in other member states would be compliant with Regulation 1169/2011 on food information to consumers.

 Likelihood of misleading consumers

-Consequently, it appears that the judgment of the Court of Justice leaves little room for interpretation as to the scope of exceptions.
-Food business operators may therefore want to reconsider the designations they use to sell their products in the EU to avoid any legal action for breaching EU rules.
-The judgement has already raised a wave of criticism in the media across the EU as it indeed seems to go beyond the letter of the Regulation 1308/2013.
+Consequently, it appears that the European judgment leaves little room for interpretation as to the scope of exceptions.
+Food businesses may therefore want to reconsider the names they use to sell their products in the EU to avoid any legal action for breaching EU rules.

 The judgment can be found here.